activatedgeek/blog/content/wishlist/index.md

 * How do we scale Gaussian Processes to large data?
 Matrix computations involve operations of the order of \\( O(N^3) \\).
 Isn't this terribly slow?

+# Philosophical

+* "Deep" Neural Networks are in principle really shallow learners (or at least in the way used so far)?
+  How do we go from integrating isolated expert components for tasks like vision, language and planning to a unified module?
+What would be the objective we optimize?
+Are we just lacking in multi-modal datasets and current methods can take us further without major breakthroughs?

+* Humans understanding from multi-modal data - we see, touch, hear, smell, taste.
+  What are the right questions to start making incremental improvements in leveraging multi-modal data?
+Is it just one big feature vector?

+* How do we embed concepts?
+How do we devise a calculus of concepts?
+Is learning over knowledge graphs the path to singularity (if that exists)?

+* Humans are clearly not the benchmark of general intelligence (however broad scoped that term may be).
+Humans are just beings specialized in narrow skills.
+Do we really need "*one system to rule them all*"?